About me

 In high school, I switched from Pascal to C++ and continued expanding my knowledge on the side.
 And we finally got internet at home, so no more burning CDs at the net café.
 Yey!

-By 10th grade, I had become productive in PHP, JavaScript, and web stuff, which allowed me to start freelancing over the internet, working on small projects and bug fixes - though, admittedly, not all clients were thrilled with my work.
+By 10th grade, I had become productive in PHP and JavaScript, which allowed me to start freelancing over the internet I worked on small projects and bug fixes - though, admittedly, not all clients were thrilled with my work.
 I didn’t know what I didn’t know yet.

 By the time I finished high school, I had a sizeable portfolio of standalone software and websites I’d built.
 Things were going well.